TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: Related Work

 \subsection{Traditional methods for tabular data synthesis}

-The earlier works have proposed numerous sampling methods to generate minority class samples for imbalanced data.~ADASYN~\cite{haiboADASYN2008} uses weighted distribution of minority classes to adaptively generate samples.~SMOTE~\cite{ChawlaSMOTE2002} over samples minority class examples by k-nearest neighbours.
-Borderline-SMOTE~\cite{BSMOTE} extended this work by over-sampling the minority examples only near the borderlines.~Calleja and Fuentes~\cite{DBOS} used a randomized weighted distance scheme to generate minority class data and~\cite{SDACR} used probabilistic fitting and k-means clustering to generate synthetic data for regression and classification.
-Garcia et al.~\cite{10.5555/1503955.1504030} proposed variants of SMOTE which took into account proximity and the spatial distribution of the examples.
+The earlier works have proposed numerous sampling methods to generate minority class samples for imbalanced data.~The ADASYN~\cite{haiboADASYN2008} method use a weighted distribution of minority classes to adaptively generate samples.~The SMOTE~\cite{ChawlaSMOTE2002} method over-samples minority class examples by k-nearest neighbours.
+Furthermore, the Borderline-SMOTE~\cite{BSMOTE} method extend this work by over-sampling the minority examples only near the borderlines.~Calleja and Fuentes~\cite{DBOS} used a randomized weighted distance scheme to generate minority class data and Yue et al.~\cite{SDACR} used probabilistic fitting and k-means clustering to generate synthetic data for regression and classification.
+Garcia et al.~\cite{garcia2008use} proposed variants of SMOTE which took into account proximity and the spatial distribution of the examples.
 For generative modelling of relational databases, Synthetic Data Vault (SDV)~\cite{SDV} was proposed.
-It uses multivariate modelling approach to model the data.~EMERGE~\cite{EMERGE} (synthetic Electronic Medical Records Generator) was proposed to generate medical records to preserve privacy of original records.~A software package "Synthea" that simulates lifespans of synthetic patients for medical data generation was presented in~\cite{SYNTHEA}.~Young et al.~\cite{BayesianGen} used Bayesian networks to generate synthetic data and subsequently DataSynthesizer~\cite{DataSynthesizer} used greedy Bayes algorithm to construct Bayesian networks that model correlated attributes.
+The SDV use a multivariate modelling approach to model the data.~The EMERGE~\cite{EMERGE} (synthetic Electronic Medical Records Generator) method generate medical records to preserve privacy of original records.
+A software package "Synthea" that simulates lifespans of synthetic patients for medical data generation was presented in~\cite{SYNTHEA}.~Young et al.~\cite{BayesianGen} used Bayesian networks to generate synthetic data and subsequently DataSynthesizer~\cite{DataSynthesizer} used greedy Bayes algorithm to construct Bayesian networks that model correlated attributes.